open-telemetry/opentelemetry-python-contrib/instrumentation/opentelemetry-instrumentation-httpx/README.rst

 Instrumenting all clients
 *************************

-When using the instrumentor, all newly created clients will automatically trace requests.
+When using the instrumentor, all clients will automatically trace requests.

 .. code-block:: python